haskell-unordered-containers/unordered-containers/docs/developer-guide.md

 # Developer Guide

 This guide is meant as an entry point for developer.
-It both gives the philisophy behind the design of this package and some concrete details, such as invariants.
+It both gives the philosophy behind the design of this package and some concrete details, such as invariants.

 ## Why does this package exist?